MicrosoftDocs/power-platform/power-platform/admin/support-environment.md

 -  Read/Write access to all tables
 -  Access to the database requires additional approval by Microsoft and it is managed, controlled, and granted as needed.
--  Access to the database is time limited (for example, 30 minutes) and expires automatically.
+-  Access to the database is subject to our standard access controls (i.e. Just-in-time); for instance, access is time limited (for example, 30 minutes) and expires automatically.

 ### How long does a support environment stay in your tenant?